 She didn’t mince words when she wrote: „As of old, evil still charges the spiritual idea with error’s own nature and methods.
 This malicious animal instinct […] incites mortals to kill morally and physically even their fellow-mortals, and worse still, to charge the innocent with the crime.“

-This observation has far reaching consequences, I find.
+This observation has far reaching consequences.
 It arouses us to see what is really going on.
 It stirs us to support humanity in a much more fundamental and active way.
 As God’s children we are all intrinsically innocent and pure, and the trick of evil – no person, no place, no things – in blaming the innocent should be detected.

-At this point the bottom line could be this: We can be allies to our brothers and sisters by closing the ranks and not letting any twisted argument come between us and our fellow man.
+What that means is that we move from bystander to ally.
+We insist on the brotherhood of man.
+We can be allies to our brothers and sisters by closing the ranks and not letting any twisted argument about religion, refugees, politics etc. come between us and our fellow man.
 We can stop accusing the victims and move on to perceive more of every one’s spiritual, intact individuality which we explore and get to know better as we get to know God better.

-When we are asked „Where is Abel?“ or „Where are Stéphane, Elsa, Georges, Bernard, Ahmed, Philippe, Bernard, Philippe, Frédéric, Jean, Mustapha, Michel, Franck, Yoav, Francois-Michel, Philippe, Yohan, Clarissa?“ we will not reply „Shall I be my brother’s keeper?“ but we can say: „Here I am.
+When we are asked „Where is Abel?“ or „Where are the victims of Christchurch?“ we will not reply „Shall I be my brother’s keeper?“ but we can say: „Here I am.
 These are my brothers and sisters – I am their ally.
-I defend their eternal individuality.
+I defend their eternal life and individuality.
 I take a stand for autonomy of thought.
-Because I gradually see more and more that evil is neither a person, a place, nor a thing, I will be eventually able to also include Saïd, Chérif, and Amedy in my prayer.
-Evil itself is the crime.”
+Because I gradually see more and more that evil is neither a person, a place, nor a thing, I will be eventually able to also include the misguided assassin in my prayer and I will do so with mercy, too.
+Evil itself is the crime, and I will not let my heart and mind, my feelings and my consciousness be used for sinister purposes.
+I express divine Love, and this Love is all I have and all I want.
+Only divine Love has authority, and is the final word in my consciousness, and by claiming no other consciousness I am blessing to mankind.”
 Without this admission flowing from the supremacy of Love, Spirit, how could the family of man ever be realized?